Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/index.md

 ---
 # Overview

 SyntaxEditor includes some extremely powerful IntelliPrompt features that help enhance end user productivity.
-These features range from popup lists with text completion to popup tips that provide more information about what the end user it editing.
+These features range from popup lists with text completion to popup tips that provide more information about what the end user is editing.

 ## Sessions

 An IntelliPrompt session is essentially a controller for a certain type of IntelliPrompt UI.
 Each type of IntelliPrompt UI (completion list, quick info, etc.) has a related session.
-The IntelliPrompt UI and functionality can be made activate by "opening" the related session.
+The IntelliPrompt UI and functionality can be activated by "opening" the related session.

 See the [Sessions](sessions.md) topic for more information.